Getting started with Lojban (alpha)

 It's now time for you to attempt a few more translations.

-Translate the following sentences from English into Lojban, trying to elide as many famyma'o as you can:
+Translate the following sentences from English into Lojban, making sure you include terminators where necessary:

 Sentence | Possible translation |